ghacks Technology News

 • Tell your users about their new service – Make sure you let your users know that Google+ is available for their Google Apps accounts and how they can sign up.

 Google notes that Google+ requires access to Picasa Web Albums for photo sharing and Google Talk for chat.
-Both services need to be enabled, as Google+ would otherwise not become available.
+Both services need to be enabled as Google+ would otherwise not become available.

 Google Apps users can then sign up for Google+ at google.com/+.
 Google Apps users who join Google+ get the same set of features that other Google+ users get.
-They in addition get an option to share messages with everyone in the same organization, even without adding all of the members to a specific circle first.
+They in addition to that get an option to share messages with everyone in the same organization, even without adding all of the members to a specific circle first.

 Google is currently building a migration tool to aid Google+ users who used a personal Google Account to join the social networking site but would prefer to use their Google Apps account instead.
 Users will be able to use the migration tool to migrate their circles and people automatically to the new profile.
 Google expects the migration tool to be ready in a few weeks. (via)